Simatic: Function

 similar to those on general-purpose digital computers to be stored and used for machine control.
 SIMATIC devices have input and output modules to connect with controlled machines.
 The programs on the SIMATIC devices respond in real time to inputs from sensors on the controlled machines, and send output signals to actuators on the machines that direct their subsequent operation.

 Depending on the device and its connection modules, signals may be a simple binary value ("high" or "low") or more complex.
 More complex inputs, outputs, and calculations were also supported as the SIMATIC line developed.
 For example, the SIMATIC 505 could handle floating point quantities and trigonometric functions.

-Product lines

-Siemens has developed four product lines to date: